HandsOnDataViz/book/docs/HandsOnDataViz.md

     need to edit the tooltips to properly display data for each point.

-6. In the *Visualize* screen, under the *Annotate* tab, scroll down to *Customize tooltip*, and click *edit tooltip template*.
-In the *Customize tooltip HTML* window, click inside the *Title* field and click on the blue column name *Country* to add it there.
-The *Title* field now appears as `{{ Country }}`, which means that the proper country name will appear in the tooltip when you hover over each point.
-In addition, click inside the *Body* field, type `Life expectancy:`, then click the blue column with the same name to add it, so that `{{ Life_expectancy }}` appears after it.
-Press *return* twice on your keyboard, then type `Fertility:` and click on the blue column with the same name to add it, so that `{{ Fertility }}` appears right after it, as shown in Figure
+6. In the *Visualize* screen, under the *Annotate* tab, scroll down to the *Customize tooltip* section, select *Show tooltips*, and click the *Customize tooltips* button to open its window.
+Click inside the first field, which represents the tooltip *Title*, then click further down on the blue *Country* button to add `{{ Country }}` there.
+This means that the proper country name will appear in the tooltip title when you hover over each point.
+In addition, click inside the second field, which represents the tooltip *Body*, type `Life expectancy:`, then click the blue button with the same name to add it, so that `{{ Life_expectancy }}` appears after it.
+Press *return* twice on your keyboard, then type `Fertility:` and click on the blue button with the same name to add it, so that `{{ Fertility }}` appears right after it, as shown in Figure
     <a href="#fig:scatter-tooltip-editor">7.45</a>.
 Press *Save* to
     close the tooltip editor window.